alexharri/website/posts/canvas-to-ascii.md

 This is a good thing!
 If we have a smooth gradient in our image, we'd want to retain it.
 We very much do _not_ want to introduce unnecessary choppiness.

-Vectors at the boundaries of two different-colored surfaces will have larger differences in the sampling vector, which the contrast enhancement enhances:
+In contrast to that, sampling vectors that fall on the boundary of different-colored surfaces will have differences in the component values, which contrast enhancement amplifies.
+Consider this L-shaped sampling vector:

 <InteractiveVector6D
   vary="global_exponent"